-First-rate security for your most sensitive data
+First-rate security for your most sensitive data.

 What encryption algorithm does NordPass use?

 NordPass uses the XChaCha20 encryption algorithm.
-It’s considered to be the future of encryption, with more and more tech giants from Silicon Valley implementing it in their services.
+It’s considered the future of encryption, with more and more tech giants from Silicon Valley implementing it in their services.
+Companies like Google and Cloudflare use XChaCha20 encryption to ensure fast and safe connections for their users.

-What is the XChaCha20 encryption?
+What is XChaCha20 encryption?

 The XChaCha20 algorithm is a way of encrypting and decrypting data.
 It supports two different lengths of keys, with the 256-bit encryption being the strongest.
-Companies like Google and Cloudflare use XChaCha20 encryption to ensure fast and safe connections for their users.
+NordPass uses XChaCha20 to encrypt your password vault.

 Most password managers and other security products have been built using AES-256 encryption, which is a recognized security standard.
 So why did NordPass choose to be different?